 Material Resource Areas.
 Material resource areas, mentioned on page 4-34, for the road and pipelines should be discussed in more detail.
 Will aggregate be required?
 If so, where are the aggregate resources in relation to floodplains?
 I spent a summer surveying material resource areas for a proposed arctic and subarctic pipeline and access road.
 Suitable material resource areas are sizeable and are often important (e.g., aggregate) for wildlife (such as bears that hibernate or survive the winter in dens) and fishery resources.
 Sometimes dens can only be excavated in non-permafrost (i.e., aggregate) soils.
 It appears the project area is in a zone of discontinuous permafrost, but permafrost could be more continuous in the higher elevations along the road through the Kenai Mountains.
 An accurate assessment should determine the permafrost location(s), as well as the area and importance of material resources for fish and wildlife.
-In addition, Reclamation Plans for the material resource areas should be briefly discussed to ensure that areas mined for aggregate will not avulse and capture streams.
+In addition, Reclamation Plans for the material resource areas and capture streams.

-RESPONSE: EPA agrees with this commenter that the impacts of material resource areas to wildlife, fishery and other subsistence resources could be significant and must be addressed in an environmental impact statement and as part of the 404 permit review.
+EPA RESPONSE: We agree with the commenter that the impacts of material resource areas to wildlife, fisheries, and other subsistence resources could be significant and must be addressed in an environmental impact statement and as part of the 404 permit review.
 Review of potential material resource areas was not included in the scope of this assessment.